BadgerDaniel/FAAMechanicalDataScraper/README.md

 # FAAMechanicalDataScraper

 ## This script was created for educational purposes under the assumption of permissibility for non-commercial, nonprofit use.
-Please ensure compliance with FAA.gov's data use policies and terms of service.

 FAAMechanicalDataScraper is a Python-based tool designed for aviation data enhancement.
 It automates the extraction of mechanical data from the FAA registry, addressing the need for comprehensive aircraft reliability analysis.
 Key features include scraping with Selenium, BeautifulSoup (HTML parsing), and pandas for data manipulation/integration.